boranakova/word-guessing-game/README.md

 # Developer Notes

-The components of the UI are written in Turkish characters.
+The components of the UI are set to Turkish alphanumerically.

-Game buttons, warnings and timer tools are set to Turkish alphanumerically.